The electron is indicated as Fermion and, as such, an elementary particle in The Standard Model.

 Alternatively, more elaborated

-A mathematical description is in Clifford Algebra.
-The description of the spinor is sufficient for technical applications.
+A description is available in Clifford Algebra.
+This mathematical description of the spinor is sufficient for technical applications.

-We can conclude: the electron itself has very complex spatial manifestations, and not all are well understood and/or modeled yet.
+We can conclude that the electron itself exhibits very complex spatial manifestations, some of which are not yet well understood or modeled.

-With all these complex manifestations, we need to question: for what reasons is an electron identified as a fundamental point particle?
+With all these complex manifestations, we need to ask why an electron is identified as a fundamental point particle?

 The next chapter will handle this question.